-Lamar Jackson Returns to Practice, Fantasy Football Managers Breathe Sigh of Relief
+Lamar Jackson returns to practice, fantasy football managers breathe sigh of relief

+Especially when that player is the reigning NFL MVP who helped millions of people win their fantasy championship in 2019.
+Jackson is being drafted as the top quarterback in fantasy football drafts, according to the latest SI Fantasy + Advanced ADP.

 Luckily, Jackson appears to be fine and returned to the practice field on Monday.
-Editor of RavenCountry, Todd Karpovich, spoke with head coach John Harbaugh and asked about Jackson’s injury.
+Todd Karpovich, the editor of RavenCountry, spoke with head coach John Harbaugh and asked about Jackson’s injury.
 According to Harbaugh:

+"He looked good.
+He had a good practice.
+So, we’re moving forward,” Harbaugh said.

 That sound you are hearing is a massive sigh of relief for anyone with Jackson on their fantasy roster.